fastender/Fast-Navigation-Card/README.md

 1. In HACS, click on "Frontend" section
 2. Click the menu icon in the upper right and select "Custom repositories"
 3. Add this repository URL: [https://github.com/fastender/Fast-Navigation-Card]
-4. Select "Lovelace" or "Dashboard" as category
+4. Select "Lovelace" as category
 5. Click "Install"

 ### Manual Installation
 1. Download `fast-navigation-card.js`